nonomal/teleport/rfd/0127-encrypted-session-recordings.md

 ```

 Including the `--status` flag issues a request to the `GetRotationState` RPC to
-return whether or not a key rotation is in progress.
+return whether or not a key rotation is in progress or if the new active key
+has been marked as inaccessible.

 ### Security